roblillack/elma/elma-rs/README.md

 backend so you can continue exploring the UI without network access.
 New mock messages arrive every few seconds to keep the inbox active.

+### General use

+Elma presents a terminal-based email client interface with a focus on keyboard navigation and efficiency.
+The main screen displays a list of emails in the selected mailbox, along with key information such as sender, subject, and date.
+Users can navigate through emails, open them for reading, and perform various actions like archiving, deleting, or starring messages.

+### Acting on messages

+Elma differentiates between two different types of actions on messages:

+- Immediate actions: These simple actions are applied to the message right away.
+For example, starring or unstarring a message is an immediate action.
+Actions like these can usually easily be undone by performing the opposite action (e.g., unstarring a starred message) if you notice a mistake.

+- Scheduled actions: These actions are marked for later application.
+For example, when you delete a message, it is marked for deletion but not removed from the list until you commit all the scheduled changes (by pressing `$`).
+This allows you to quickly go through a large amount of messages and review and modify your scheduled actions before they are finalized.

 ### Email flags

 Message status is indicated by a four symbol character prefix in the message list: